 Being a parent after a child custody case means you will be splitting time for your child with a co-parent.
 Therefore, you need to be aware at the beginning of her case what sort of possession schedule you want to see be the result of your child custody case.
 For instance, do you want to be the parent who has the right to determine your children's primary residence?
 If so, you should consider the following bits of information as you chart your course and work with the attorney to develop a plan to see that come into being.

 The pair with the right to determine your children's primary residence should be well-positioned to request this right.
-What I mean by that is that if you have never taken an active role in parenting a child and the other parent has been the primary caretaker for your children over many years, then you probably don't have much of a leg to stand on when making this request.
+I mean by that, if you have never taken an active role in parenting a child and the other parent has been the primary caretaker for your children over many years, then you probably don't have much of a leg to stand on when making this request.

 Sometimes you will see parents, who to that point have shown little interest in parenting their children, request to be named primary conservator to avoid having to pay child custody.
-While it is true that a primary conservator has the ability to receive child support rather than pay child support, this is not a good reason to request being named primary conservator.
-The simple truth is at the other parent would likely never agree to it.
+While it is true that a primary conservator can receive child support rather than pay child support, this is not a good reason to request being named primary conservator.
+The simple truth is that the other parent would likely never agree to it.
 Anna's judge would be doubtful to award you this right in the trial.
-Therefore, it will be silly to spend the time, money, and effort to be named primary conservator if your track record as a parent is not great.
+Therefore, it will be silly to spend the time, money, and effort to be named primary conservator if your track record as a parent is not excellent.

-Another key thing to note is that it is unlikely that you in your co-parent will ever go before a judge in your child custody or divorce case.
-In actuality, you all can expect to negotiate with one another on issues related to custody and, therefore, will have direct control over what your final orders say.
+Another critical thing to note is that it is unlikely that you in your co-parent will ever go before a judge in your child custody or divorce case.
+In actuality, you all can expect to negotiate with one another on issues related to charging and, therefore, will have direct control over what your final orders say.
 This is all the more reason to learn about what options you have so that you and your Co-parent can create a tailor-made plan for your family.
-Many parents can negotiate situations where custody is split directly down the middle, and parents tend to share time with their children almost completely evenly.
+Many parents can negotiate situations where custody is split directly down the middle, and parents tend to share time with their children almost entirely.

-As far as asserting your rights as a parent is concerned, you do not need to worry about losing all time with your child in most any child custody circumstance.
-I will often speak to a potential client of our office who has been told by a spouse or Co-parent that he or she is going to do everything they can to make sure that our potential client does not get any time with their children.
+As far as asserting your rights as a parent is concerned, you do not need to worry about losing all your time with your child in most any child custody circumstance.
+I will often speak to a potential client of our office who a spouse or Co-parent has told that they will do everything they can to make sure that our potential client does not get any time with their children.
 Unless extreme circumstances are employees, such as abuse, neglect, drug use, or something similar, this almost certainly will not happen.
 You do not need to go into your custody case from the position of thinking that anytime you get with your children is better than nothing.
 The law presumes that your child is better off having substantial contact with you, so do not think that you have an uphill battle to fight in this regard.

 Custody rights and duties about your child

 The other key aspect of a custody case is making decisions for your child, providing for your child, and co-parent.
-Parents can make decisions regarding a host of different subjects in your child's life but most specifically regarding education and medical decisions.
-The types of classes your child should be enrolled in, the medical treatment they receive (or don’t receive), And everything in between are covered under conservatorship rights.
+Parents can make decisions regarding a host of different subjects in their child's life, specifically regarding education and medical decisions.
+The types of classes your child should be enrolled in, the medical treatment they receive (or don't receive), And everything in between are covered under conservatorship rights.

-Either way, it is truly a balancing act when it comes to making decisions on behalf of your child.
+Either way, it is truly a balancing act when making decisions on behalf of your child.
 The same can be said in the duties you have in raising a child.
-Both you and your co-parent have a duty to provide the essentials of food, shelter, clothing, and basic education for your child.
-How you balance these rights and duties depends on your circumstances and what you negotiate for in your child custody case.
+Both you and your co-parent have a responsibility to provide the essentials of food, shelter, clothing, and primary education for your child.
+How you balance these rights and obligations depends on your circumstances and what you negotiate for in your child custody case.

 Asserting your rights as a father in Texas

-The Texas family code and Texas family court judges do not presume that mothers are better suited to be a primary parent to your child or hold superior rights when it comes to decision-making.
-Fathers tend to believe that the law favors mothers want it surely does not.
-The problem that the father is running too is that they assume that they have to play second fiddle and negotiate from this perspective from the start.
+The Texas family code and Texas family court judges do not presume that mothers are better suited to be primary parents to their children or hold special rights when decision-making.
+Fathers tend to believe that the law favors mothers who want it indeed do not.
+The problem that the father is running to is that they assume that they have to play second fiddle and negotiate from this perspective from the start.
 As a father, you have a duty to your child to assert your rights so that your relationship with them is not Harmed.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-We take a great deal of pride in serving our community and looking forward to discussing the services that our law office can provide to you in your family.
+We take a great deal of pride in serving our community and looking forward to discussing our law office's services to you in your family.
 Please join us again tomorrow as we continue to share more unique and relevant information about the world of Texas family law on our blog.